anudeepb97/EDA-App/README.md

 conda create -n eda python=3.7.9

-## Secondly, we will login to the eda environement
+## Secondly, we will login to the eda environment

 conda activate eda